 From a very young age, Lovecraft was very keen on reading and writing, drafting his first literary works around the age of 7.
 One of his earliest influences was “The Rime of the Ancient Mariner” by Samuel Taylor Coleridge, illustrated by Gustave Doré.
-Those familiar with Dor’és work, especially his black and white wood engravings, can notice how morbid and menacing these illustrations can appear.
+Those familiar with Dor’és work, especially his black and white wood engravings and calico wood signs, can notice how morbid and menacing these illustrations can appear.
 These images, combined with grief and gloom inside the Lovecraft’s house, were the seed for what is later to become Lovecraft’s “Dream Cycle”.

 Much like Poe, Lovecraft faced tragedy on more than one occasion during his childhood.
 It is said that when his grandmother passed away, the family was trapped in gloom and despair.
 During that time, Susan and her sisters wore black mourning dresses that frightened Lovecraft so much – he developed nightmares that will stay with him for the greatest part of his life.
 However, in these nightmares, Lovecraft soon begins to recognize the inspiration for his writing.